MarcosMJD/data_engineering_zoomcamp/week_1_basics_n_setup/1_terraform_gcp/GCP notes.md

 (stop any local instance of postgresql before)
 Note error is shown but works

-Run jupiternote in remote machine to execute the ingestion notebook to load data into database
+## Run jupyternote in remote machine to execute the ingestion notebook to load data into database

 Note: Close any local instance of jupyter
 In remote terminal (the one in VSC) execute: jupiter notebook Auto port forwarding is done